katzfuss-group/BaTraMaSpa_py/README.md

 * fit_map_mini: fit linear or non-linear transport maps with mini-batch subsampling
 * cond_samp: conditional sampling

+# Exact Maxmin ordering

+The exact maxmin ordering is a replicate of https://github.com/katzfuss-group/bayesOpt/tree/main/vecchiaBayesOpt/pyvecch/sorting.
+To use exact maxmin, first install the Python package included in the `maxmin_exact` folder, then import the `maxmin_exact.py` python file.

 # Examples

 ## Example 1